WFRCAnalytics/utah_bike_demand_model/Network-To-Graph-Tool/README.md

 RoadClass:  road class
 AADT: Average Annual Daily Traffic
 Length_Meters:  link length in miles
-SignalBin: 1) link has traffic signal 0) link does not have traffic signal
+Signal: 1) link has traffic signal 0) link does not have traffic signal
-Slope: link slope category
+Sig_Count: Number signals associated with link
+from_z: elevation in meters at node A of link
+to_z: elevation in meters at node B  of link
+SlopeAB: Slope percentage (from node - to node)
+SlopeBA: Slope percentage (to node - from node)
 BikeBlvd: Indicates whether link is a bike boulevard (bike path category = 3B or 3C)